pantheon-systems/documentation/source/_docs/multidev-faq.md

 ## Can I buy additional Multidev environments?

-You need to have an Elite site so can request additional Multidev environments [from support](/docs/support/) from you Customer Success Manager as needed.
+Owners of Elite sites can request additional Multidev environments from their Customer Success Manager as needed.

 ## If I use SFTP mode on a branch environment, do all environments have to be in SFTP mode?